-- 7. New and existing Users of the NTS are able to request to purchase NTS Entry Capacity products for any ASEP.
+- 7. New and existing Users of the NTS are able to request to purchase NTS Entry Capacityentry capacity products for any NTS Aggregated System Entry Point (ASEP).
 Such capacity requests will be considered against the provisions of National Grid's statutory licence obligations and in accordance with its published methodologies. - 8.
-Overriding obligations applicable to this statement are set out in the Gas Act and National Grid's Gas Transporter Licence in respect of the NTS, ("the Licence"). - 9.
-Specific obligations in respect of the release of incremental NTS Entry Capacity and applicable to this statement are set out in Special Condition C15 of the Licence.
-Under this condition, National Grid must prepare and submit to the Authority for approval the Incremental Entry Capacity Release Methodology statement setting out the methodology by which National Grid will determine whether to make incremental entry capacity available for sale.
+Overriding obligations applicable to this statement are set out in the Gas Act and National Grid's Gas Transporter Licence in respect of the NTS, ("the Licence").